datalinkdigital/meteor-chance/README.md

 meteor-chance
 =============

 Chance library by Victor Quinn, packaged for Meteor.
-Checkout http://chancejs.com/

 Usage
 =====